communitybridge/docs/easycla/project-managers/add-and-manage-git-organizations-and-repositories/README.md

 ![Installation Completed](../../../.gitbook/assets/installation-completed.png)

 {% hint style="warning" %}
 **Important:** To enable a CLA check on a repository, you must [enforce CLA monitoring](enforce-or-remove-cla-monitoring.md#enforce-or-remove-cla-monitoring-from-github-repositories) for GitHub repositories or [add a Gerrit instance](./#add-gerrit-organization) for Gerrit repositories.
-Simply adding a GitHub organization to the project does not enable the CLA check for any CLA groups.
+Simply adding a GitHub organization to the project does not enable the EasyCLA check for any CLA groups.
 {% endhint %}

 ### Enable Branch Protection and Auto Enable New Repositories

-After adding the GitHub organization, you should enable branch protection and auto enable new repositories. **Enable Branch Protection** helps you to automatically enable CLA check for all the branches of the GitHub organization.
-If you select this check box, you do not need to [enable branch protection manually](../../getting-started/cla-troubleshooting/easycla-is-disabled.md#enable-branch-protection).
+After adding the GitHub organization, you should enable branch protection and auto enable new repositories. **Enable Branch Protection** helps you to automatically enable the EasyCLA check for all the branches of the GitHub organization.
+If you select this check box, you do not need to [enable branch protection manually](../../getting-started/easycla-troubleshooting/easycla-is-disabled.md#enable-branch-protection).

-If you add a new repository to the GitHub organization, selecting Auto Enable New Repositories automatically adds the repository under the GitHub organization on project console.
+If you add a new repository to the GitHub organization, selecting **Auto Enable New Repositories** automatically adds the repository under the GitHub organization on the project console.

 1. Click the settings icon ![](../../../.gitbook/assets/settings%20%281%29.png) next to **Additional Settings** for a GitHub organization.
-2. Click both the check boxes.
+2. Click both of the check boxes.

 ![Additional Settings](../../../.gitbook/assets/additional-setttings.png)

 ### Disassociate GitHub Organization